soujanyaporia/soujanyaporia.github.io/index.md

     My days are spent mostly with arxiv articles, conference proceedings, matrices, probability, calculus, Pytorch and Keras!
 Ah yes! and reading and replying to emails :)
     <br>
     <br>
     I am open to collaborations.
 If you are interested please drop me an email.
 To know more about my work, please browse the catalog of my [publications](/publications/).
+You may also visit my [Google Scholar profile](https://scholar.google.co.in/citations?hl=en&user=oS6gRc4AAAAJ&view_op=list_works)
     <br>
     <br>
     Our lab is called as [*DeCLaRe Lab*](https://declare-lab.net).
 We work on challenging NLP problems, such as, dialogue comprehension and generation, commonsense reasoning, multimodal understanding, and more."